 Osteoporosis supplements: You often lose lean muscle and bone density after a stroke.
 That makes you more likely to get osteoporosis.
 Your doctor may suggest you take calcium and vitamin D supplements and possibly a medication to keep your bones strong.

 Muscle spasm drugs.
 A stroke may leave you with muscle movements you can’t control.
 Your doctor will call this spasticity.
-She may give you a shot of botulinum toxin (Botox) in the affected muscle.
-She might also prescribe pills to relieve spasms and cramping.
+They may give you a shot of botulinum toxin (Botox) in the affected muscle.
+They might also prescribe pills to relieve spasms and cramping.